 DeFi deja vu as another stealth Andre Cronje project launches

-Despite the lack of a formal launch announcement, and Keep3r’s documentation stating the protocol is in beta, over-exuberant investors once again rushed to invest into the project — many of whom have already incurred losses.
+Despite the lack of a formal launch announcement along with Keep3r’s documentation stating the protocol is in beta, overzealous investors once again rushed to invest into the project — many of whom have already incurred losses.